tpartington/http-echo/Readme.md

-   the time to wait (in milliseconds) before sending a response, overrides the command line value if given -jitter the maximum amount of jitter (in milliseconds) to add to the response, overrides the command line value if given
+   the time to wait (in milliseconds) before sending a response, overrides the command line value if given -jitter the maximum amount of jitter (in milliseconds) to add to the response, overrides the command line value if given -close if 'true' close the connection immediately before sending a response -hijack if 'true' replay the request body as the response, use '\n' for a newline
 ```

 ## Examples